-Installation of the ECS AdvancedIQ Nitrogen Generator requires six (6) steps:
+Installation of the AdvancedIQ Nitrogen Generator requires six (6) steps:

 - 1. Mount the cabinet in the appropriate location. - NOTE: Nitrogen Generator cabinet includes an integral compressor that may cause vibration induced noise carryover to adjacent areas. - 2.
 Connect the dedicated power supply to the cabinet. - 3.
 Plumb the nitrogen/air supply line to the dry pipe and/or preaction sprinkler risers being served. - 4.
 Plumb the condensate drain line to floor drain or building exterior. - 5.
 Connect the nitrogen generator to the internet via ethernet cable connection, where applicable. - 6.
-Connect nitrogen generator output signals to BMS or fire alarm system, where applicable.
+Connect nitrogen generator output signals to Building Management System or Building Alarm System, where applicable.